AudreySen/unit-4-game/README.md

 Each time I made changes to the local repository, I pushed them to GitHub.

-I went to my GitHub repositories.
-I scroll down to find the right repository.

 I deployed my site by using GitHub pages to create a live site.

 ## Technologies used